Selected Fellows join a comprehensive program through which they receive full financial and personal developmental support to:

 Upon returning to campus in the fall, Fellows are supported by each other, faculty partners, and CPGC staff members to unpack and reflect on their summer experiences:

 - Fellows participate in one of several fall courses designed for them to continue their learning.
-During the course, Fellows sustain their commitments to deepening their theoretical understanding of issues and identifying further ethical action.
+During the course, Fellows sustain their commitments to deepen their theoretical understanding of issues and identifying further ethical action.

 - Through the intersection of these courses and civic opportunities, Fellows share their stories at a re-entry retreat and a poster fair.